Sapphire

 Stage managed by Qu'Raun Scott-McKoy

-Scenic design by Leon Caleb Christian
+Set and projections by Leon Caleb Christian and Kai Hartman

 Costume design by Jason Goodwin